coolreader18/betterfunction/README.md

 # betterfunction

-A preprocessor/alternate language for Minecraft mcfunction files.
+An alternate language for Minecraft functions.

 ## What can you do with it?